 One in five of us are moderating or cutting out our alcohol intake these days.
 Here are some of the reasons why together with three top tips if you want to cut down yourself.

 Mindfulness is the process of bringing your attention to what you’re experiencing internally, in the present moment.
 If you practice yoga these days at any level, then you’re probably seeking more focus, discipline and calm – as well as wanting to be fit, strong, flexible and healthy.

-Whether you’ve chosen to give up alcohol completely because your ‘off’ switch no longer works, or whether you’ve chosen to moderate your intake because you want to be healthier – you’ve made that decision because you want your mind and body to work at it’s highest capacity.
+Whether you choose to give up alcohol completely because your ‘off’ switch no longer works, or whether you choose to moderate your intake because you want to be healthier – folks out there are making these decisions because they want mind and body to work at a better capacity.

 From the moment you make that decision, you’re living a more mindful way of life and focusing on the present moment.

 One in five of us have decided that not drinking alcohol, or at least moderating our intake, has significant benefits to our overall wellbeing and health.
 Check out this article by our friends at Club Soda for more on the benefits of staying off booze – even if you just start with one month.

 Here are three ways to help you make some changes, and don’t forget to explore Club Soda for a fabulous range of resources.
 Whether you are looking to cut down, trying to help an alcoholic or anything in-between, Club Soda can support you.

 Our bodies will often slip into a pattern or habit, such as holding your breath in a stressful situation, or your shoulders creeping up toward your ears when you sit at your desk.

 If you’re meditating or practising yoga, you’ll learn to do a quick mental check of these things all the time until it becomes natural.